-These questions may be on the test.
-If you can't answer them all, re-read subsections 2.7 and 2.8
+These questions may be on your test.
+If you can't answer them all, re-read subsection 2.7 and 2.8.

-2.9 Distracted Driving
+2.9 DISTRACTED DRIVING

 A driver distraction is anything that takes your attention away from driving.
 Whenever you are driving a vehicle and your full attention is not on the driving task, you are putting yourself, your passengers, other vehicles, and pedestrians in danger.
 Distracted driving can cause collisions, resulting in injury, death or property damage.